MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/validate-qos.md

 Validate the consistency of DCB willing status and priority flow control status settings between servers in the cluster.

-**Is there a way to do the stuff below in WAC?
-I don't see QoS on the UI anywhere.**

 ### DCB willing status

 Network adapters that support the Data Center Bridging Capability Exchange protocol (DCBX) can accept configurations from a remote device.
 To enable this capability, the DCB willing bit on the network adapter must be set to true.
 If the willing bit is set to false, the device will reject all configuration attempts from remote devices and enforce only the local configurations.
-If you're using RoCE adapters, then the willing bit should be set to false on all servers. **Is this true?**
+If you're using RoCE adapters, then the willing bit should be set to false on all servers.

 All servers in an Azure Stack HCI cluster should have the DCB willing bit set the same way.